raspberrypilearning/rpf-project-creation-process/en/step_5.md

 ## Markdown tips

 **Markdown** is a programming language that doesn’t require knowledge of HTML and makes it easier to format your text.
-Below are a few tips to get you started and to understand the Code Club Projects use and style of markdown.
+Here are a few tips to get you started and to understand the Code Club Projects use and style of markdown.

 --- task ---